stievie/ABx/INSTALL.md

 ~~~
 5. Run `fw.exe` in `abclient/bin`.
 6. Create an account using the (Random_Guid) value of your previously created account key.

+### Known issues

+* Linux: The client loses the connection to the server.